staining metal doors

-Last winter when it was snowing and blowing, we discovered the original doors had holes in them.
-Gaps in the wood, letting light though.
+During the winter, we discovered the original wood doors had holes in them.
+Gaps in the wood, letting light (and wind) through.
 Something that couldn’t be fixed.
 We put weather striping around the edges to help seal most of the drafts around the warped doors, but knew we’d have to replace the doors in the Spring (way to cold in a Michigan winter to have doors off for a long period of time).

 how to faux paint your walls for a textured look

-These are are also oil based stains, so they take FOREVER to dry.
+These are are also oil based stains, so they take FOREVER to dry, 12 hours.

 I also recommend staining the doors BEFORE you install them.
 This is better for the lines and better for your safety of not having the locks off your house for many days (like we did).